pdfcpu/pdfcpu/README.md

 ## Installation

 There are no dependencies outside the Go standard library other than `pkg/errors`.<br>
-Required build version: go1.9 and up.
+Required go version for building: go1.9 and up

 ### Using GOPATH